 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-ATLA Religion Database with ATLASerials PLUS (EBSCO) -- Produced by the American Theological Library Association (ATLA).
+Produced by the American Theological Library Association (ATLA).
 Coverage from 1881 to the present.
-Includes more than 450 full-text titles in many diverse areas of religion and theology, including Islamic and Eastern Christian studies, with content in 16 languages (including Turkish) from more than 30 different countries.
+Includes a growing list of full-text titles in many diverse areas of religion and theology, including Islamic and Eastern Christian studies, with content in 20 languages (including Arabic, Persian, and Turkish) from nearly 40 different countries.